Anigulig/Collatz/README.md

 # Collatz
+*Please note that this branch of the repository will be maintained for the creation of graphs to display information generated in the program on the Collatz conjecture.*

 A python program to run the Collatz algorithm.
 The Collatz conjecture is a conjecture in mathematics considered to be an extremely difficult problem to solve.
 It is named after Lothar Collatz, the person who introduced this idea.